Smoked Gouda Mac and Cheese

 Instructions

-• Cook the pasta according to package directions in heavily salted water and drain.
+• Cook pasta in heavily salted water according to package directions until al dente.
+Drain and set aside.

-• Melt the butter in a saucepan over medium heat, just until it starts to foam.
-Add the flour to the butter and whisk vigorously for 1-2 minutes, or until the mixture smells warm and nutty.
-If the flour coats the bottom of the pan and starts to turn golden brown, turn the heat down to medium-low.
+• Melt butter in a large saucepan over medium heat until just foaming.
+Add flour and whisk vigorously for 1–2 minutes until the mixture smells warm and nutty.

-• Pour the milk into the saucepan while continuing to whisk the roux.
-Cook for another 2-3 minutes, whisking non-stop, or until the sauce thickens up and you can see the bottom of the pot when you whisk it.
+• Pour in milk while continuing to whisk.
+Cook 2–3 minutes, whisking constantly, until the sauce thickens and you can see the bottom of the pot when you draw the whisk through.

-• Turn the heat to low.
-Add in the shredded cheese, salt, onion powder, garlic powder, and mustard powder.
-Whisk vigorously for 15-30 seconds, or until the cheese is smooth & creamy.
-Remove the pot from the heat.
+• Reduce the heat to low.
+Add the shredded Gouda, salt, onion powder, garlic powder, and mustard powder.
+Whisk vigorously for 15–30 seconds until smooth and creamy.
+Remove from heat.

 Notes